zunderlab/eschr/README.md

 ESCHR: A hyperparameter-randomized ensemble approach for robust clustering across diverse datasets

+## Getting started

+Please refer to the full [documentation][link-docs] for further details.

 ## Overview of Algorithm:

 ![figure](https://github.com/zunderlab/eschr/raw/main/figure.png)

 ## Quick Start

-This [example jupyter notebook on Google Colab](./docs/notebooks/paul15_mouse_hematopoiesis.ipynb) provides a walkthrough of ESCHR analysis using an example scRNA-seq dataset.
+This [example jupyter notebook on Google Colab](https://github.com/zunderlab/eschr/raw/main/docs/notebooks/paul15_mouse_hematopoiesis.ipynb) provides a walkthrough of ESCHR analysis using an example scRNA-seq dataset.
 If you launch the notebook in Google Colab, you will not need to install ESCHR locally.

 ## Installation